jannukas/moodle-frontend/README.md

 ##lightbox.html
 This code should be embeded in a seperate HTML block.

+##instances
+Create instances of courses here e.g (Janek_sandbox).
+Within that folder add the 'Course_[your course]' html file and theme.css.

+**Don't add the other 'Course_[your course] _files' here as it will make the repo massive** - Just keep them on your own computer.

 ##assets
 Store assets that will be used across courses here (images/icons)